 What Should you do?
 Applications to the EU Settlement Scheme are now open and will remain so until at least 31 December 2020.
 If you have dependants who are EU, EEA or Swiss nationals who have been to the UK previously, they are able to apply to the EU Settlement Scheme now.

-Whether you are living in an EU/EEA country or expecting to conduct travel there, you are advised to hold the following to drive legally in an EU country:
+You are to hold the following to drive legally in an EU country:

 You will also need to ensure you comply with host nation vehicle registration requirements.
 Your NSE can provide advice.

 The UK’s future relationship with the EU may impact upon the documentation required to confirm proof of vehicle insurance.
 It may be necessary for UK motorists to carry the internationally-recognised green card as proof of third party insurance.

 What Should You Do: You should confirm with your insurance provider for the necessary documentation required for travel to the UK after the Transition Period has ended.